1. How many years have you been married and how many kids do you have?

 The year my youngest was born, I had lost my grandmother and later my mom to cancer.
 My husband, then an Army helicopter pilot, was shortly thereafter sent orders to be deployed to Iraq for an indefinite time.
 Through the many tears I found God right beside me, and peace came in trusting Him through the chaos.
 Not to be disappointed, God brought John home safely and much sooner than expected.

 4. What advice would you give people who are dating and considering marriage?

 Spend time to really get to know the person you love.
 While it’s not necessary to spend as great an amount of time as we did, really examine if you are compatible.
 It’s important to seriously consider if you can truly live with one another’s flaws.
 Jokingly, today my husband says that we can truthfully say that we successfully survived a 2 year interview process during our engagement!

 5. What advice would you give newlyweds?

-6. What advice would you give to parents or couples who are trying to have children?
+6. What's your top parenting tip, or advice for couples who are trying to have children?